zayolab/developer-exercise/README.md

 $ cd developer-exercise/
 $ yarn                       // to install dependencies
-$ yarn start                 // to start the server
+$ yarn start                 // to start the frontend react server
+$ yarn server                // to start the backend express node server
 ```